siesta-it-admins/tsg-mailcow/UPDATE.md

 git checkout mailman3
 git merge upstream/master
 ```
-Potentially merge conflicts arise at this point.
-Solve them wise and commit them.
+Potentially, merge conflicts arise at this point.
+Solve them wise and commit them. `git gui` will be your friend.
 Then push them.
 ```
 git push